Together-Java/ModernJava/src/classes/field_access.md

 # Field Access

-You can access the value of any field on a class by writing the name of a variable holding an instance of that class, `.`, then the name of that field.
+You can access the value of any field in a class by writing the name of a variable holding an instance of that class, `.`, then the name of that field.

 ```java